sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Note that Premium Extensions aren't supported within the WordPress.org support forums; you'll have to [contact us directly](https://theseoframework.com/contact/).

 = Which users can activate extensions? =
-Only users who can manage options can interact with this plugin.
+By default, only users who can manage options can interact with this plugin.

 = Where are the extensions acquired from? =
 Both free and premium extensions are provided within the plugin package acquired from WordPress.org.